xdv/divvy-data-api/README.md

 ## Dates and Times ##
 [Date-Time]: #dates-and-times

-The Ripple Charts API uses Moment.js to parse strings, and therefore accepts [any date-time string that Moment.js recognizes](http://momentjs.com/docs/#supported-iso-8601-strings) as input.
+The Divvy Charts API uses Moment.js to parse strings, and therefore accepts [any date-time string that Moment.js recognizes](http://momentjs.com/docs/#supported-iso-8601-strings) as input.

-The Ripple Charts API always outputs dates in UTC, in the following format:
+The Divvy Charts API always outputs dates in UTC, in the following format:

 YYYY-MM-DDThh-mm-ss+00:00